tidalcycles/Tidal/tutorial/tutorial.md

 d1 $ sound "drum drum [can [can:4 can:6 can:3] can:5] drum"
 ```

+## Layering up patterns

-Square brackets allow you to specify more than one pattern in a subdivision by separating them with
+Square brackets also allow you to specify more than one subpattern, by separating them with
 a comma:

 ```haskell